plaes/wirexfers/docs/user/flask_quickstart.rst

 --------------------------

-In order to make a payment, we first need to create payment information by filling out relevant fields of :class:`~wiretransfers.PaymentInfo`:
+In order to make a payment, we first need to create payment information by filling out relevant fields of :class:`~wirexfers.PaymentInfo`:

 .. code-block:: python
    :emphasize-lines: 5